bilalazh/New-Tab-Custom-Page/README.md

  1. enter ./ai and it opens ai websites i use for research
 2. enter ./news to open your news websites
 3. enter ./social to launch whatsapp web ,reddit - discord etc

+- Design this page better with custom icons and better dashbaord (maybe will make a new repo for that)